infinispan/infinispan-images/README.md

   memcached:
     enabled: true
 jgroups:
-  transport: tcp
+  transport: udp
 ```

 ### Clustering
-The default JGroups stack for the image is currently udp.
+The default JGroups stack for the image is currently tcp.

 #### Kubernetes/Openshift Clustering
 When running in a managed environment such as Kubernetes, it is not possible to utilise multicasting for initial node